vboyev-MSFT/defender-docs/defender-endpoint/mde-linux-arm.md

    ```

-   Edit the corresponding paths and channel, as appropriate.

 6. Validate your deployment by following these steps:

    1. On the device, run the following commands to check for device health, connectivity, antivirus, and EDR detections:

       ```YAML

       - name: Run post-installation basic MDE test
         hosts: myhosts
         tasks: